ess-dmsc/nexus-constructor/README.md

 ## Running the application

-The Nexus Geometry test app is run from the python script `main.py` located in the root of the repository.
+Run the python script `main.py` located in the root of the repository.

 ## Running unit tests